wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 **[A.3.2.p2.4]** Switching now to Server #1, say the client is configured to use a 100 KB buffer.
 Using the simulation, determine the data transfer time with the original 10 us latency.
 Say now that the latency is instead 20 us.
 What is the increase in data transfer time?
 For this new latency, can we lower the data transfer time by using a different buffer size?
+Show your work and reasoning.

 <div class="ui accordion fluid">
     <div class="title">